SerenityOS/serenity/Base/usr/share/man/man2/unveil.md

 directory.

-Calling `unveil()` with both `path` and `permissions` set to null locks the veil; no further `unveil()` calls are allowed after that.
+Calling `unveil()` with both `path` and `permissions` set to null locks the veil; after that, only `unveil()` calls that reduce permissions on previously unveiled paths are permitted.
 Although `unveil()` calls start to take effect the moment they are made, until the veil is locked, it remains possible to sometimes circumvent the restrictions set by unveiling files and directories contained inside a restricted directory with different permissions.

 When a process calls `fork()`, the unveil state is copied to the new process.
 The veil state is reset after the program successfully performs an `execve()`